jddf/spec/draft-ucarion-jddf-xx.md

 - The instance is an object.

-  Otherwise, the standard error for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to the schema member with the name `properties` if such a schema member exists; if such a member doesn't exist, `schemaPath` shall point to the schema member with the name
+  Otherwise, the error indicator for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to the schema member with the name `properties` if such a schema member exists; if such a member doesn't exist, `schemaPath` shall point to the schema member with the name